-- Statement of Cash Flow - Statement of Distribution
+- · Statement of Cash Flows - Distribution Statement

 Pro-forma financial statements, which meet the recommendations set out in this RAP, are included in Appendix 1.
-In addition, a pro-forma Statement of Cash Flow and Statement of Distribution are set out in Appendix 2 and Appendix 3, respectively.
+In addition, a pro-forma Statement of Cash Flows and Distribution Statement are set out in Appendix 2 and Appendix 3, respectively.
 These pro-forma statements as set out in Appendix 1, Appendix 2 and Appendix 3 are not prescriptive.
 Additional disclosure is recommended to reflect any special circumstances and to ensure that the financial statements are presented fairly, in all material respects.